 Master's in Accounting Specializations

-A broad field of study, accounting supports several specialization areas for accountants who prefer to focus their practice in a specific arena that holds their professional or personal interest, such as the four described below.
+A broad field of study, accounting supports several specialization areas for accountants.
+Students can select a specialization of interest to focus their studies, such as the four described below.

 The financial accounting specialization involves the preparation of financial statements that reflect a company's overall fiscal performance.
 Companies often present these statements to external stakeholders, including investors, creditors, and customers.